LIMS and ELN what is the difference?

 Possible areas of application

 While a LIMS system often supports proof of correct processing in the regulated sector, ELN is an important part of research and development laboratories to ensure traceability and reproducibility of results.
-In an ELN system, all steps leading to methods are documented and the results are recorded in a central location.
+In an ELN system, all steps leading to methods are documented and results are recorded in a central location.

 Infrastructure